RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Enable theme variant triggers**

 Themes can optionally contain variant trigger configuration which changes the layout on a per-gamelist basis if there is no game media available, or if there is no game videos available.
 This option makes it possible to disable that functionality and always apply the default configuration for the selected variant.
+Disabling this option may speed up the application slightly.

 **Blur background when menu is open** _Always applied if screen is rotated 90 or 270 degrees_